lucprincen/lucidian-tides/Sessions/9 - Session 9.md

 	- Crowd bursts into uproar and Gellan Primewater tries to calm them down.
 - Second item is demolition Lavish Chateau
 	- Keep running into problems with hauntings in a few locations.
 A tower, graveyard and the Lavish Chateau.
-	- Lord de Montfort opens up that the chateau is a piece of Nicodranas, a landmark.
+	- Lord de Montfort opens up that the chateau is derelict, but it is still a piece of Nicodranas, a landmark.
 There's a number of other situations aren't handled, as it is haunted.
 Priests tried to handle the situation.
 Gellan Primewater suggests offering interested mercenaries and adventurers the job to handle.
 - Third item is the rise of incoming immigrants seeking the boom town energy
 	- Shirome suggests restricting the influx.
 Skew is already overrun, Nicodranas does not need more people for low skilled labour.
 - Open questions from the crowd.